-Who may want to invest: Someone who is seeking the potential for long-term share-price appreciation.
-Someone who is willing to accept the generally greater price volatility associated both with growth-oriented stocks and with smaller companies.
+Who may want to invest: Someone who is seeking the potential for long-term share-price appreciation; Someone who is willing to accept the generally greater price volatility associated both with growth-oriented stocks and with smaller companies.

 Footnotes: The investment option is a collective investment trust.
-It is managed by William Blair Funds.
+It is managed by Global Trust Company.
 This description is only intended to provide a brief overview of the fund.

 Russell 2500 Growth Index is a market capitalization-weighted index designed to measure the performance of the small to mid-cap growth segment of the U.S. equity market.
 It includes those Russell 2500 Index companies with higher price-to-book ratios and higher forecasted growth rates.
-This investment option is not a mutual fund.